project-meucci/thimm.github.io/docs/Farmerama/33-kitchen-table-talks-jersey-soils-trade-deals-pig-clubs-and-bee-lieving.md

 ---
-title: 33: Kitchen Table talks, Jersey soils, trade deals, pig clubs and bee-lieving
+title: 33 Kitchen Table Talks Jersey Soils Trade Deals Pig Clubs And Bee Lieving
 description: Transcripts for podcasts from the regenerative agriculture space.
 Search and find episodes and timestamps.
 ---

 ### Farmerama  (2018-04-29)